When One Million People Believe Your Husband Is a God

 The first ever interview with Gadiwala, the woman behind the man behind India's fastest growing religion.

-Gadiwala's favorite moments are the ordinary ones.
+Gadiwala's favourite moments are the ordinary ones.
 Quiet, off-duty time when her husband is not traveling around the world visiting his devotees or building temples, and her daughter and son can be distracted from their homework.
 "What's important is we're together," she says.

-She is not permitted to speak to men who aren't family members, or to be seen by the male members of her religion, and so spends much of her day in seclusion in her family home in the large city of Ahmedabad, in western India.
+She is not permitted to speak to men who aren't family members, or to be seen by the male member of her religion, and so spends much of her day in seclusion in her family home in the large city of Ahmedabad, in western India.
 It's here we meet her, led through to a small private lounge by Gadiwala's personal maid.
 She's sitting on a raised wooden couch across the room in the lotus position—wearing a pink paisley sari that passes loosely over her head, and a large silver and gold watch.

 Around 40 years old, Gadiwala is beautiful, with swooping sickle-moon eyebrows.
 She laughs easily and often, clasping her hand to her mouth.
 The wife of God—or rather, the wife of a man who many believe is just one cosmic rung away from full-blown divinity—can't be photographed or disclose her real name.
 Instead, she goes simply by "Gadiwala," which means "wife of the Acharya."
 In Hindi, Acharya means spiritual leader or teacher.
 Gadiwala's husband, 45-year-old Koshalendraprasad Pande, is that Acharya.